2014 Kobanî protests

-The 2014 Kobanî protests in Turkey were large-scale rallies by pro-People's Defense Units (YPG) protestors in Turkey which occurred in autumn 2014, as a spillover of the crisis in Kobanî.
+The 2014 Kobanî protests in Turkey were large-scale rallies by pro-People's Defense Units (YPG) protestors in Turkey which occurred in autumn 2014 as a spillover of the crisis in Kobanî.
 Large demonstrations unfolded in Turkey, and quickly descended into violence between protesters and the Turkish police.
 Several military incidents between Turkish forces and militants of the Youth Wing of the Kurdistan Workers' Party (PKK) in south-eastern Turkey contributed to the escalation.
 Protests then spread to various cities in Turkey.
-Protesters were met with tear gas and water cannons, and initially 12 people were killed.
-A total of 31 people were killed in subsequent protesting up to 14 October.
+Participants were met with tear gas and water cannons.
+46 people were killed and 682 injured by the police and paramilitary groups over six days of protests between 7 and 12 October.

 Causes

 As a result of the advance of the Islamic State (IS) on Kobanî that began 13 September 2014, more than 200,000 Syrians sought refuge in Turkey.
 On 30 September, errant shells landed on Turkish soil and the Turks shot back into Syrian territory, with Turkish armor being brought to the border to deter further incursions.
 Five civilians in Turkey were injured when a mortar hit their house.
 Turkey evacuated two villages as a precautionary measure.
 There were several causes for the protests.
 Turkish authorities forbidding Kurdish volunteers to cross the border into Kobanî was one, that Turkey refused to launch a military operation in defense of Kobani even though the Turkish parliament has passed a law authorizing one another.

 However, Turkish security forces did not allow People's Protection Units (YPG) militants and other volunteers to go the other way, using tear gas and water cannons against them.
 While dispersing Kurdish crowds near the border, Turkish police fired tear gas directly into a BBC news crew van, breaking through the rear window and starting a small fire.